Skip to main content

 How much extra flooring should you buy?

-For straight-layout hardwood or vinyl LVP, buy 7–10% extra.
-For diagonal layouts, buy 15% extra.
-For patterned tile or carpet with a visible repeat, add the pattern-repeat formula result on top of the base percentage.
-When in doubt, round up to the next full case — a dye-lot mismatch from a second order is worse than having one extra case leftover.
+Straight-layout hardwood or LVP: 7–10%.
+Diagonal: 15%.
+Patterned tile or carpet: add the pattern-repeat formula on top.
+When in doubt round up to the next full case — a dye-lot mismatch from a second order is worse than one extra leftover case.

 What is the waste factor for different flooring materials?